Avdpro/ai2apps/README.md

-# AI2Apps Experimental public Beta Test
+# AI2Apps Experimental Public Beta

 ## Overview of AI2Apps
 AI2Apps is dedicated to the rapid development of practical AI Agent Apps.